• Skip to primary navigation

 Alternatives to Manually Configuring a VPN for Routers

-If you’ve searched the users manual or scoured the internet and found that your particular router isn’t setup to accept a VPN configuration, not all hope is lost.
+If you’ve searched the user manual or scoured the internet and found that your particular router isn’t ready to accept a VPN configuration, not all hope is lost.

-You still have a couple options left to work through.
+You still have a couple of options left to work through.
+You can:

 Option 1: “Flash” Your Router